10 Best Spots for Birdwatching in Sonoma County

 The Gualala River flows into the ocean

 Situated where the Gualala River enters the Pacific Ocean, the park attracts numerous species of shorebirds.
-As you walk across the white sand dunes beside the ocean, you’ll sometimes see vast flocks of birds rise before you, soar into the sky, fly about, and then land together in ‘new’ feeding grounds a short distance away.
+As you walk across the sand dunes beside the ocean, you’ll sometimes see vast flocks of birds rise before you, soar into the sky, fly about, and then land together in ‘new’ feeding grounds a short distance away.

 Laguna de Santa Rosa Trail, Santa Rosa